-This Grievance HAS been resolved to the Grievor's satisfaction: [Signature of Griever] [Data] [Signature of Grievor] [Date] [Signature of MSW Faculty Advisor] [Date] [Cignotum of Criscos if in other domas] [Signature of Grievee, if in attendance] [Date] Please specify how the Grievance has been resolved: T lease specify now the Orievance has been resolved.
-This Chievenes HAS NOT have reached and the Origin acts that the Origina 1 This Grievance HAS NOT been resolved and the Grievor requ forwarded to Level 3 of the Grievance Process. ests that the Grievance be [Signature of Grievor] [Date]

-Note: Please make a copy of this Form for your files and forward the Original Copy to the MSW Program Director for further processing of the Grievance at Level 3.
+This Grievance HAS been resolved to the Grievor's satisf faction: [Signature of Grievor] [Date] [Signature of MSW Faculty Advisor] [Date] [Signature of Grievee, if in attendance] [Date] Please specify how the Grievance has been resolved: This Grievance HAS NOT been resolved and the Grievor forwarded to Level 3 of the Grievance Process. requests that the Grievance be [Signature of Grievor] [Date] Note: Please make a copy of this Form for your files and forward the Origins Copy to the MSW Program Director for further processing of the Grievance a Level 3.